 Chapter 1: I Dream of Jeanie

-Our home room teacher Ms. Payne checked her office slip, wrote her name in her attendance book, and asked her if she would like to introduce herself, while standing in-front of the entire class!!!
+Our home room teacher Ms. Payne checked her office slip, wrote her name in her attendance book, and asked her if she would l to introduce herself, while standing in-front of the entire class.

 My name is Mark Winters and I got in so much trouble sitting next to my two friends, Kevin and Carlos, that Ms. Payne, our home-room teacher moved me to the other side of the room.